 Mercy Corps AgriFin has partnered with GIZ to produce a series of blog posts focused on insights and lessons learned associated with digital platforms for agriculture.
 This initial post focuses on the core aspect of “matchmaking” between large digital platforms hosted by commercial banks, mobile network operators, agribusiness and government and the innovators that can bring a host of critical services for farmers and food systems.
-Upcoming blogs in this series will focus on learnings from platform and innovator specific deep dives, followed by a Digital Platform Blueprint Report later in the year.
+Upcoming blogs in this series will focus on learnings from platform and innovator specific deep dives, followed by a Digital Platform Blueprint Report later in Quarter 1 2021.
 Access the full length text.

 The challenges in agriculture in Africa, particularly for smallholder farmers producing 80% of its food for consumption, are complex, and no single solution exists to reverse age-old issues around markets, infrastructure, poverty and exclusion.